wp-plugins/gator-cache/readme.txt

 == Changelog ==

+= 1.32 =
+* Maintenance release for 1.31
-= 1.31 =
+* Replace php short tags which may cause fatal errors on some php configurations = 1.31 =
 * Adds support for caching SSL pages and the Wordpress HTTPS plugin = 1.20 =